 an Affiliate of a Corporate or Associate Member of the respective Market Segment or subsegment which provides services through the Affiliate’s employees to such Corporate or Associate Member.

-Each Director and Segment Alternate respectively elected by the Large Commercial Consumer subsegment [as described in Section 4.3(a)(1)] or by the Cooperative or Municipal Market Segments must be an employee of a Corporate or Associate Member.
+Each Director and Segment Alternate respectively elected by the Large Commercial Consumer subsegment as described in Section 4.3(a)(1) or by the Cooperative or Municipal Market Segments must be an employee of a Corporate or Associate Member.

 Unless otherwise provided in these Bylaws, if a Director or Segment Alternate is elected or appointed to serve on the Board, such person is only eligible to serve in such capacity so long as he or she is an employee of the same Member or Affiliate as described in Section 4.3(a)(4)(i) (as applicable), as he or she was at the time of such election or appointment.
 If the Member or Affiliate as described in Section 4.3(a)(4)(i)(b) (as applicable) is subject to a corporate restructure for tax or operational purposes which is not the result of a merger or acquisition, then such restructure shall not affect the eligibility of the Director or Segment Alternate.